Stuart Forster provides a soljanka recipe and reports on visiting Dresden Christmas market in Germany.

 - Slice the salami and meat into small pieces.
 Dry fry along with the pancetta (or bacon).

-- Serve the soup into bowls.
+- Serve the soup in bowls.
 Share the meat and stir it in.

 - Garnish the soljanka with a spoonful of soured cream, a wedge of lemon and sliced gherkin.